airbytehq/terraform-provider-airbyte/docs/resources/source_alloydb.md

 Required:

-- `method` (String) must be one of ["CDC"]
 - `publication` (String) A Postgres publication used for consuming changes.
 Read about <a href="https://docs.airbyte.com/integrations/sources/postgres#step-4-create-publications-and-replication-identities-for-tables">publications and replication identities</a>.
 - `replication_slot` (String) A plugin logical replication slot.
 Read about <a href="https://docs.airbyte.com/integrations/sources/postgres#step-3-create-replication-slot">replication slots</a>.

 Optional:

 - `additional_properties` (String) Parsed as JSON.
-- `initial_waiting_seconds` (Number) The amount of time the connector will wait when it launches to determine if there is new data to sync or not.
+- `initial_waiting_seconds` (Number) Default: 300
+The amount of time the connector will wait when it launches to determine if there is new data to sync or not.
 Defaults to 300 seconds.
 Valid range: 120 seconds to 1200 seconds.
 Read about <a href="https://docs.airbyte.com/integrations/sources/postgres#step-5-optional-set-up-initial-waiting-time">initial waiting time</a>.
-- `lsn_commit_behaviour` (String) must be one of ["While reading Data", "After loading Data in the destination"] Determines when Airbtye should flush the LSN of processed WAL logs in the source database. `After loading Data in the destination` is default.
+- `lsn_commit_behaviour` (String) must be one of ["While reading Data", "After loading Data in the destination"]; Default: "After loading Data in the destination"
+Determines when Airbtye should flush the LSN of processed WAL logs in the source database. `After loading Data in the destination` is default.
 If `While reading Data` is selected, in case of a downstream failure (while loading data into the destination), next sync would result in a full sync.
-- `plugin` (String) must be one of ["pgoutput"]
-A logical decoding plugin installed on the PostgreSQL server.
+- `plugin` (String) must be one of ["pgoutput"]; Default: "pgoutput" A logical decoding plugin installed on the PostgreSQL server.
-- `queue_size` (Number) The size of the internal queue.
+- `queue_size` (Number) Default: 10000
+The size of the internal queue.
 This may interfere with memory consumption and efficiency of the connector, please be careful.

 <a id="nestedatt--configuration--replication_method--source_alloydb_replication_method_standard"></a>
 ### Nested Schema for `configuration.replication_method.source_alloydb_replication_method_standard`

-Required:

-- `method` (String) must be one of ["Standard"]

 <a id="nestedatt--configuration--replication_method--source_alloydb_replication_method_standard_xmin"></a>
 ### Nested Schema for `configuration.replication_method.source_alloydb_replication_method_standard_xmin`

-Required:

-- `method` (String) must be one of ["Xmin"]

 <a id="nestedatt--configuration--replication_method--source_alloydb_update_replication_method_logical_replication_cdc"></a>